freearhey/epg-grabber/README.md

 </channels>
 ```

-You can also specify the language, site and logo for each channel individually, like so:
+You can also specify the language, site, url, logo and LCN (Logical Channel Number) for each channel individually, like so:

 ```xml
 <channel